 A CIA credential makes you more desirable to employers in all segments of the food industry.
-Our five undergraduate schools award bachelor's degrees in food business management, culinary science, and applied food studies; associate degrees in either culinary arts or baking and pastry arts; and an accelerated culinary arts certificate.
+Our five undergraduate schools award bachelor’s degrees in applied food studies, culinary science, food business management, and hospitality management; associate degrees in either culinary arts or baking and pastry arts; and an accelerated culinary arts certificate.

 CIA graduates do it all—they’re acclaimed chefs, restaurant owners, entrepreneurs, managers and executives, research and development experts, media personalities, food stylists, cookbook authors, food editors, educators, food policy makers, and more.